gok03/CS_Selector/README.md

 4. Select the region and submit with a name & Email.
 6. CS table json will be generated and pushed to CityIO server.

+## To Do
+1. Improve UI
+2. Extend the range of selection
+3. Integrate more data sources